 In the world of SEO, keywords are everything.

-You use them to optimize your website and content for the search engines so that people can find you when searching for terms related to your business.
+You use them to optimize your website and content for search engines so that people can find you when searching for terms related to your business.

 There are two main types of keywords: short tail keywords and long tail keywords.